 Since opening in 2008, First Discoveries has offered the Voluntary Prekindergten program (VPK).
 We understand the important of preparing children to be successful in kindergarten, and we know that parents appreciate the tuition assistance this program provides.

-Our program is 3 hours and 45 minutes long.
-We know that learning is messy, and that children need enough time to be engaged in meaningful activities.
+We know that learning involves messy, hands-on activiites, and that children need enough time to be engaged in meaningful activities.
 Having enough time to explore is important to developing vocabulary and concepts, which will help all children be successful in kindergarten and throughout school.

 Our VPK Teachers

 Ms. Cindy has a Masters degree in Early Childhood Education and has taught preschool, VPK, kindergarten and first grade.
 She is a National Board Certified Teacher and also holds a teaching certificate for the State of Florida.
 As the owner and founder of First Discoveries, she is committed to hiring and training experienced, caring teachers who understand the critical role early childhood plays in a child's development.
 Our teachers have a rich background of experience and training, allowing them to plan and implement a child-centered curriculum that meets the needs of all children!

 We know that caring, dedicated teachers are the most important resource of any school.
 Our VPK staff is dedicated to children and enthusiastic about learning.

 Did you know that painting and drawing are important early literacy skills?
 Making representational art, such as this water color painting with the sun and flowers, involves "symbolic representation" -- the same cognitive skill children will use as they begin to realize that printed letters stand for sounds.
 Symbolic representation helps children read, write, and solve math problems.

 Affordable Tuition ...
 Exceptional Quality